 Also, like I said, it's important to be "reasonably" fit for this hike.
 That doesn't mean you need to run marathons or get into mountaineering.
 Just be sure you can hike up to 8 miles a day and that you're aerobically in good condition.
 I would not recommend going from couch potato to Inca Trail in one fell swoop.
 If you know you need to shape up a bit for your own Inca Trail adventure, start working on it maybe six months in advance.
 Or at least three.
 Besides, with the limitations on the number of hikers allowed on the Inca Trail each day and the popularity of this trek, you'll need to book your trip well in advance anyway.

 Learn More About Machu Picchu Before You Go - And then re-read it while you're actually there, walking around the monument.

-This updated guidebook includes newly-discovered sites within Machu Pichhu, with photos, maps and full-color illustrations from National Geographic Magazine
+I recommend this now updated guidebook, which includes newly-discovered sites within Machu Picchu, with photos, maps and full-color illustrations from National Geographic Magazine.

 Most of the Inca Trail hike is on a path "paved" with rocks.